 Scholarships and Funding Opportunities from the School of Government and Public Policy (Departmental Funding)

-There are limited Graduate Assistantships (in the form of a Teaching Assistantship) in our department.
-A Teaching Assistantship would allow you to work for the department as a Teaching Assistant in exchange for a tuition waiver and a stipend ($15,900/year, divided into the semesters that you work).
-These assistantships are extremely competitive, and with this in mind, we recommend also looking for assistantship opportunities in other departments.
+There are limited Graduate Teaching Assistantships (GTA) in our department.
+A GTA allows student employment within the department as a Teaching Assistant in exchange for tuition remission and a stipend (about $16,000/year, divided into the semesters that you work).
+These assistantships are extremely competitive, therefore it is strongly recommended to also seek assistantship opportunities in other departments around campus.
 You can do this through the University of Arizona's student job/internship posting page, entitled Handshake.
 You may also contact other departments directly to inquire if they will hire students from outside of their department for graduate assistantships- some departments do, and some do not.

-The department also offers scholarships for Graduate Tuition, entitled RC Waivers.
-These partial tuition scholarships go toward tuition only, and are evaluated on a semester by semester basis.
-RC Waivers are not guaranteed to students every semester.
+The department also offers graduate tuition scholarships or RC Waivers.
+These partial tuition scholarships are applied toward tuition only, and are evaluated on a semester by semester basis.
+RC Waivers are not guaranteed to students every semester as these awards are based on academic funding.

 Finally, students interested in local government may apply for the Keane Fellowship (even years only) or the Valdez Fellowship (odd years only).
 Both Fellowships are designed to identify the country's most talented students aspiring to executive levels in local government.
 Please see the links for more information about what is required, and to view the separate application.

-Students using QTR (Qualified Tuition Reduction) are not eligible for department funding through either of the above.
+Students using QTR (Qualified Tuition Reduction) are not eligible for department funding.

 Scholarships and Funding Opportunities from the University of Arizona (University Funding)